Bulk Provisioning and Updates: Directory Object Management in Bulk from Configurable Data Sources

 Transform Input Data Any Way You Want and Put it Where You Want

 Transform data from your bulk data sources.
 Typical examples might include formulating a user’s email address based on their name or a group’s name based on its location and the title of its manager.
 Complex transformations are also possible.
-For example, input data might contain a student’s grade level and have that translated into them being created in an Active Directory OU and/or G Suite Org Unit Path by their graduation year which was calculated from their grade level and the current date.
+For example, input data might contain a student’s grade level and have that translated into them being created in an Active Directory OU and G Suite Org Unit Path by their graduation year which was calculated from their grade level and the current date.

 After your data is exactly how you want it, you can put it into any attribute you want no matter the object you’re creating and on what platform it is created.

 Configure business rules to help organize and complete your directories the way that you want.
 This is especially important when performing bulk operations.
 Business rules can be set up so that certain inputs to the provisioning or update process can automatically control how objects are created or updated.
-For example, when provisioning a user, you might have their job title and/or location affect what OU they get put into, how and if their home shares, login scripts, profile paths, group membership, etc. are created.
-You could even, as an example, set up business rules to control group membership but also make choosing additional groups part of your provisioning input data.
+For example, when provisioning a user, you might have their job title and location affect what OU they get put into, how and if their home shares, login scripts, profile paths, group membership, etc. are created.
+You could even, as an example, set up business rules to control group membership but also make choosing additional groups as part of your provisioning input data.

 Business rules can be triggered by any input you desire in the provisioning process and can control things like:

 - The Active Directory OU or G Suite Org Unit Path where an object is created